Inference for Large-Scale Linear Systems with Known Coefficients: The Test

-{\bf Step 2.} Second, we note that the asymptotic approximation obtained in Theorem \ref{th:dist} is increasing (in a first-order stochastic dominance sense) in the value of the nuisance function under the pointwise partial order -- e.g., if $f(s,P) \geq f(s,P^\prime)$ for all $s \in \mathcal V^{\rm i}(P)$, then the distribution of $T_n$ under $P$ first order stochastically dominates the distribution of $T_n$ under $P^\prime$.
-Hence, given the upper bound $\hat {\mathbb U}_n$ defined in Step 1, the preceding discussion suggests that, for a nominal level $\alpha$ test, we may employ the quantile
+{\bf Step 2.} Next, we note that the asymptotic approximation obtained in Theorem \ref{th:dist} is increasing (in a first-order stochastic dominance sense) in the nuisance function $f(\cdot,P)$ (under the pointwise partial order).
+Hence, given the upper bound $\hat {\mathbb U}_n$ defined in Step 1, for a nominal level $\alpha$ test, we may use the bootstrap quantile

-as a critical value for $T_n$.
-We note that computing $\hat c_n(1-\alpha)$ requires solving one linear program per bootstrap replication.